Jack Behrens: Life and career

+Behrens directed three Canadian productions of John Cage’s experimental chance-based theatre work Europera 5, reflecting a long artistic association with Cage that developed over a 25-year friendship.
+He also performed as pianist in a 1992 studio recording of Europera 5 released by Musicworks magazine; the recording, based on the Canadian premiere production, featured soprano Jane Leibel, tenor Darryl Edwards, and Noel Martin on Victrola, with production by Don Geppert and Jack Richardson.

+In 1990, he also gave the Canadian premiere of Cage’s Two² for two pianos with pianist Laurel Karlik Sheehan, a work from Cage’s late “Number Pieces” period.

+Among his many compositions, Behrens’s Fantasia on a Fragment (1985) derives its pitch material from an 11 × 15 cm fragment of Mozart’s autograph score for the Rondo for Piano and Orchestra in A major, K. 386 (1782), which had been donated to the Music Library at the University of Western Ontario by Gordon Jeffery, a lawyer, organist, conductor, and major benefactor of music in London and across Canada.
+The piece was composed for Canadian fortepianist Boyd McDonald, who performed it at a New Music Concerts presentation in Toronto on 27 January 1991 as part of a Mozart birthday celebration program.

-Behrens has received commissions from Adele Marcus, the Canadian Broadcasting Corporation, the Ontario Arts Council, and Orchestra London among others.
+Behrens received commissions from Adele Marcus, the Canadian Broadcasting Corporation, the Ontario Arts Council, and Orchestra London among others.
 In 1965 the Canada Council commissioned his chamber opera The Lay of Thrym (libretto by C.K.
 Cockburn) as part of their research program on Viking literature, art, and music in Scandinavian countries.
 The four-scene opera is based on an Icelandic legend and employs atonality and aleatoric and improvisational techniques.
 The world premiere of the opera was given at Darke Hall on 13 April 1968 under the baton of the composer.

 Behrens is the subject of international research by flautist Rebecca Hall, of the University of Malta, and Karin Di Bella of Brock University in Ontario.
-In January 2019, Di Bella was quoted as saying "What’s interesting about Jack’s pieces is that even though they’re more modern in style, they’re still really accessible."
+In January 2019, Di Bella said, "What’s interesting about Jack’s pieces is that even though they’re more modern in style, they’re still really accessible."
+Behrens died on 9 December 2024, at the age of 89.